• Skip to primary navigation

 Two popular spice blends used in cooking are Tandoori Masala and Garam Masala.

-Wondering how to use them effectively?
-Here’s a guide on incorporating these spice mixes into your dishes.
+Here's a guide on incorporating these spice mixes into your dishes.

 • Tandoori Masala: This blend is primarily used for marinating meats, especially tandoori chicken.
-It gives the meat a vibrant red color and smoky flavor.
+It gives the meat a bright red color and smoky flavor.
 To use, mix the masala with yogurt and marinate the meat for at least 2-3 hours before grilling or baking.

 • Garam Masala: A versatile blend that can be used in both sweet and savory dishes, garam masala is made from warming spices like cinnamon, cardamom, and cloves.
-It is typically added towards the end of cooking to enhance the flavors of stews, curries, and even rice pilafs.
+It is typically added towards the end of cooking to improve the flavors of stews, curries, and even rice pilafs.

 • Experiment with different combinations: While Tandoori and Garam Masalas are popular on their own, you can always experiment with different spice blends to create unique flavors in your dishes.